semmypurewal/BeginningJavaScript/01-variables/readme.md

 The reason that the decimal is so long is a quirk of the way JavaScript stores numbers.
 We'll defer a discussion on that for now.

+### Reassigning Variables

+The value stored inside a variable can change throughout your program.

+    var greeting = "hello!";
+    console.log(greeting);
+    //=> hello!

+    greeting = "hola!";
+    console.log(greeting);
+    //=> hola!

+It's worth keeping this in mind -- it's easy to reuse variables!
+The downside of this is that frequently re-assigning variables in your program can lead to bugs in your program.

 ### Practice

 1. What happens when you print out the value of a variable that you have